CHD1: Interactions

 CHD1 has several genetic interactions with numerous factors involved in chromatin maintenance and transcription.
 Notably, the chromodomains of human CHD1 are capable of binding the histone modification histone H3 Lysine 4 trimethyl (H3K4me3).
-It is thought that human CHD1 preferentially binds this histone modification, which is primarily located at the 5’ regions of genes, as a mechanism of recruitment to those genomic loci.
+It is thought that human CHD1 preferentially binds this histone modification, which is primarily located at the 5' regions of genes, as a mechanism of recruitment to those genomic loci.
 However, in yeast it has been shown that Chd1 interacts with Rtf1, a transcription elongation factor and member of the Paf1 Complex (Paf1C).
 Structural information has shown that the Chd1 chromodomains in yeast do not bind H3K4me3.
+The human protein binds H3K4me3.
+Human CHD1 shows little difference in binding and remodeling activity on H3K4me3-containing versus non-H3K4 trimethylated nucleososomes in vitro.

 CHD1 has been shown to interact with Nuclear receptor co-repressor 1.

 Clinical significance

 CHD1 is most notably implicated in prostate cancer development.
 In about 10% of all prostate cancers, CHD1 is mutated or deleted.
 In prostate cancer cells CHD1 also has an essential relationship with another cancer driver, the PTEN locus.
 In studies of prostate cancer patient data, when PTEN is mutated, Chd1 gains an essential role and is never deleted.
 Thus, CHD1 misfunction is evident in the majority of prostate cancers.
 Further, mutation of CHD1 alone is sufficient in some mice models to induce prostate tumorigenesis.

-Alterations in the CHD1 gene have been linked to hereditary gastric cancer.